 - PROFESSOR | Oncological Sciences

 - PROFESSOR | Genetics and Genomic Sciences

+Dr. Cordon-Cardo obtained his MD from the Autonomous University of Barcelona, Spain, in 1980, and his PhD in Cell Biology and Genetics from Cornell University Medical College in 1985.
 Prior to joining Mount Sinai, Dr. Cordon-Cardo served as Vice-Chair of Pathology, Professor of Pathology, and Urology, and Associate Director for Infrastructure at the Herbert Irving Comprehensive Cancer Center at Columbia University College of Physicians and Surgeons.
 He also created the Division of Molecular Pathology at Memorial Sloan-Kettering Cancer Center and served as its first director.

 In The News: Dr. Carlos Cordon-Cardo discusses new techniques in the fight against prostate cancer in The Daily News feature The Daily Check Up.